-According to Wikipedia, the term “smoke testing” likely originated in the plumbing industry; plumbers would use smoke to test for leaks and cracks in pipe systems.
-Some time later, the term was applied to the testing of electronics.
-Power up a device… if you see smoke, then, well… that’s bad.
+According to Wikipedia, the term “smoke testing” likely originated in the plumbing industry; plumbers would use real smoke to discover leaks and cracks in pipe systems.
+Sometime later, the term appeared in electronics testing.
+Power up a device… if you see smoke, then, well, that isn’t good.

-Today, the concept of smoke testing is widely used in software development.
-While actual smoke may not be involved (at least we hope not), the same principles are applied in smoke testing software.
+Today, the concept is in regular use in software development.
+While setting light to something is not usually involved (at least we hope not), the same principles are applied when testing software.
 So what exactly is smoke testing in the world of software?

 What is smoke testing good for?

-Smoke testing isn’t making sure 100% of the software is bug-free.
-Besides, that’s nearly impossible anyway and would require way too much time.
-Smoke testing validates the build at a high level, and is typically done in a limited amount of time.
-Smoke tests are good for validating proper deployment, and verifying a build is ready to send to test.
-Smoke tests are not a substitute for full functional testing.
-Smoke testing also builds team confidence – by regularly validating code, the team has the assurance necessary to comfortably move forward in the project.
+Testing isn’t about making sure 100% of the software is bug-free.
+(Besides, that’s nearly impossible anyway and would require way too much time.)
+Smoke testing validates the build at a high-level and takes relatively little time.
+This method is useful for validating deployment and verifying that the new product is ready to send to test.
+However, it cannot be a substitute for full functional testing but is useful in building team confidence because code is regularly validated, giving the team assurance to move forward in the project.

-In summary, smoke testing uncovers major problems early, which saves time and cost wasted on further testing.
-Smoke testing ensures quality software is being built and released, and promotes a positive working environment with the self-assurance that your team is on the right path.
+In summary, smoke testing uncovers major problems early, saving time and cost wasted on further testing.
+Smoke testing ensures quality software is being built and released and promotes a positive working environment with the self-assurance that your team is on the right path.

 TestLodge Test Case Management can help you organize your smoke test cases.
 We provide a simple interface for managing test cases and tracking the results of each test run.
-Sign up for a free trial of TestLodge today to start improving your smoke testing efforts across your entire team!
+Sign up for a free trial of TestLodge today to improve smoke testing efforts across your entire team!